Zoey: Man, I love Steam.

 - Steam vents appear in Half-Life games as obstacles.
 You have to time your passage through some, but others are static and you have to find a valve to shut them off with.

 - There is a steam vent puzzle in Duke Nukem Forever that doubles as a Take That! at Valve Software.

-- Blood II's obligatory sewer level consists near-entirely of finding switches to turn off a series of steam vents blocking you from crossing a bridge to the exit.
+- Blood II's first sewer level consists near-entirely of finding switches to turn off a series of steam vents blocking you from crossing a bridge to the exit.
 A warning sign with a stick figure being skeletonized by a steam jet shows up very early in the level, warning the player of what they can expect.

 - Played around with in First Encounter Assault Recon.
 Steam itself is rarely directly harmful to you, but half the time when you do see it, something invariably explodes near it and replaces it with fire, which is the real obstacle you need to get around.